Don’t say I didn’t warn you!

 All things come with risks.
 Buyer beware.
 When I started cloth diapering, I was warned by friends and family.
 Warnings about cloth diapers included everything from cleaning poo to the idea that I wouldn’t stick with it.
 I read about ammonia burns and elastic marks, rashes and yeast.
 Everything you could imagine to try and deter me from cloth diapering.
 Despite photos of baby rashes I can’t un-see (please go to the doctor before putting photos of your baby’s butt on the internet) and some oddities, I still cloth diapered my children.
 I went ahead with something those around me were unfamiliar with and had a negative opinion about.
 I learned that the real truth is out there, and other Moms who cloth know it all too well.
 Like other cloth diapering Moms, I know that the real risks run far deeper then a few poo diapers.
+Post contains affiliate links.

-I started my cloth diapering journey over 3 years ago, however it feels like yesterday.
+I started my cloth diapering journey over 4 years ago, however it feels like yesterday.
 I started with a set of 2 covers and 12 prefolds that were given to me.
-Since then, we have tried over 30 brands and really truly enjoy reviewing diapers, hosting giveaways and sharing information with everyone who we can reach.
+Since then, we have tried over 35 brands and really truly enjoy reviewing diapers, hosting giveaways and sharing information with everyone who we can reach.
 Cloth diapers are a real labor of love.
 Through my experiences, receiving feedback from others and lots of thoughtful consideration, I composed the real dangers of cloth diapering and the 8 things you should watch for:

 What print will I put on next?!
 One insert or insert and a doubler…To be honest, sometimes I change early just to switch up the diaper.
 Hey, it’s not going to waste and I don’t have to buy a replacement, why not make sure baby is extra dry…and in all the adorable diapers today!

 Lord have Mercy, How he’d even get that diaper on?
 Moving up a bigger size onesie and/or pants a bit early…because that fluffy bum is just so fluffy!
 I love all music, and often find myself humming ‘Honkey Tonk Badonkadonk’ when I’m changing my fluff bum.

 I think I’ll just start with a few covers and prefolds.
 That’s all I really need, right?
 Three months later, sifting through your 50 diaper stash with one hand while ordering the newest release from (affiliate) Nicki’s Diapers with the other.
 It’s a must with free shipping!

 How do you know a baby is cloth diapered?
 Don’t worry, their parents will tell you!
 An uncontrollable urge to spread the cloth love.
 Talking about cloth with others, strangers, the cashier at the supermarket and every one who will listen!